Disturbance of frequency and rhythm

 The symptoms can be very different and are often perceived very differently.
 Every patient is individual.
 There are people who don't notice terrible arrhythmias - and then there are people who already feel little misfires.
 It is very different - everyone is different.
 We basically differentiate between slow, fast, regular and irregular cardiac arrhythmias.

-Fast Arrhythmias - Tachycardia
+Fast heartbeat - tachycardia

-Are arrhythmias dangerous?
+Are cardiac arrhythmias dangerous?

-When should your heart be examined?
+When should the heart be examined more closely?

-What happens when you visit the doctor?
+What happens during the examination?